Laser-assisted spin-polarized transport in graphene tunnel junctions: Introduction

 The resonant interaction between graphene and an electromagnetic field may open a dynamical gap in the quasiparticle spectrum of graphene \cite{mvfprl2007}, which leads to a strong suppression of the quasiparticle transmission through a graphene p-n junction.
 However, a directed current without applying any dc bias voltage can be generated in certain conditions as a result of inelastic quasiparticle tunneling assisted by one- or two-photon absorptions \cite{svsprb2008}.
 Another way to generate a direct current is to use shaped, timely tuned electromagnetic pulses \cite{mosk} which also may generate a valley current.
 Therefore, it seems possible to control the transport properties of diverse graphene tunneling structures by the variation of the strength and the frequency of the external radiation fields.
 On the other hand, the potential of graphene for spin-dependent transport (spintronic) applications is well documented by now \cite{hill2006ieee,tombros2007nature,cho2007apl,ohishi2007apl,wang2008prb,ding2009prb,maassen,chenjpcm2009,ding}.
 Motivated by these facts, in this work, we study theoretically the spin polarized transport through a graphene-spin-valve device in the presence of a monochromatic laser field.
 The method is based on the standard Keldysh nonequilibrium Green's function approach, as described in Refs.\cite{hh} and \cite{jr}.
-We find that additional peaks emerge in the bias dependence of the differential conductance that reflect the resonant tunneling through the photon-induced sidebands.
-The strong suppression of the multiple photon processes stemming from the combined effect of the radiation field and the tunneling through the graphene leads to a strong decay of the differential conductance at a high bias voltage.
-The resonant interaction of the quasiparticle in graphene with the radiation field results in a dynamical gap in the quasiparticle spectrum.
-When the bias voltage lies inside this gap, the differential conductance displays a zero value region situated symmetrically around the zero bias.
-The width of this region can be tuned by changing the radiation strength and the frequency, which also cause a shift of the resonant peaks in the differential conductance.
-The TMR versus the bias voltage exhibits an oscillatory behavior, and its oscillatory amplitude can be controlled by the radiation field strength and/or the frequency.
+It is found that the bias dependence of the differential conductance exhibits two implicit peaks corresponding the resonant tunneling through the photon-induced subbands.
+The resonant interaction of the quasiparticle in graphene with the radiation field turns on a dynamical gap in the quasiparticle spectrum.
+When the bias voltage lies inside this gap region, the differential conductance displays a zero value plateau situated symmetrically on the zero bias.
+The width of this plateau can be tuned by changing radiation intensity and frequency, which also causes a shift of the resonant peaks in the differential conductance.
+The tunnel magnetoresistance (TMR) versus the bias voltage exhibits a plateau around the zero bias voltage, and its width can be controlled by the radiation field strength and/or the frequency.